stevermeister/blog/blog/pages/wp-to-scully.md

 ## Blog images and Scully

 Bad news for you.
-For now (10.06.20) Scully does not recognise images. (**Update 30.06.20**: Scully recognise image files and at least does try to convert them to HTML, but still it does not copy them)
+For now (10.06.20) Scully does not recognise images. (**Update 30.06.20**: Scully recognise image files and at least doesn't try to convert them to HTML, but still it does not copy them)

 Good news - Scully has plugin system.
 If you want to know how to write Scully plugins please check [this](https://samvloeberghs.be/posts/custom-plugins-for-scully-angular-static-site-generator) article  by [Sam Vloeberghs](https://twitter.com/samvloeberghs), it's great!